Submitting your application:

 Our inspectors try to accommodate specific time requests for concrete pours.
 Please add the pour time in the notes section.

-Inspection reminder - All permits that have been issued for those decks, pools, or basements need to have the final inspection completed to close out the permit.
-Please call the inspection scheduling line at 724-776-4806, x 1161 to schedule your inspection today.
+Inspection reminder - All permits that have been issued for those decks, or pools need to have the final inspection completed to close out the permit.
+Please use the new Online portal button above to schedule your inspection now.

-Deck Guide - Want to try your construction skills, looking for some tips on building that deck, or simply need some ideas.....here's a link to the American Wood Council Residential Wood Deck Construction Guide based on the 2015 IRC.
+Deck Guide - Want to try your construction skills, looking for some tips on building that deck, or simply need some ideas.....here's a link to the American Wood Council Residential Wood Deck Construction Guide based on the 2018 IRC.

 Home improvement contractors must be registered and licensed by the Office of the Attorney General.
 Pennsylvania Home Improvement Consumer Information.

 Please Note: Cranberry Township is not involved in the enforcement of the PA Home Improvement Consumer Protection Act 132.